BenxiaHu/RECE_for_reviewers/README.md

-# RECNE_Random_sequence
+# RECE_Random_sequence

-the folder **RECNE_Random_Control.tar.gz** includes the random control DNA sequences, which matched to the length and GC content of our RECNE list.
+the folder **RECE_Random_Control.tar.gz** includes the random control DNA sequences, which matched to the length and GC content of our RECE list.

-the **RECNE_ovelap_CTCF_ENCODE_hg38.xlsx** includes RECNEs overlap with CTCF binding sites predicted by SCREEN: Search Candidate cis-Regulatory Elements by ENCODE (https://screen.wenglab.org/).
+the **RECE_ovelap_CTCF_ENCODE_hg38.xlsx** includes RECEs overlap with CTCF binding sites predicted by SCREEN: Search Candidate cis-Regulatory Elements by ENCODE (https://screen.wenglab.org/).